Happen to be an editor and membership program producer at SSPAI, a content community focused on digital products and cultures.

-- The technical reason: I prefer to write in whichever language my inner voice spoke when I was thinking about the topic because it’s easier.
+The technical reason is I prefer to write in whichever language my inner voice spoke when I was thinking about the topic because it’s easier.

-- The philosophical reason: The separation of language can serve as a separation of concerns.
+The philosophical reason is the separation of language can serve as a separation of concerns.
 As the mother tongue, Chinese can sometimes feel too intimate and natural to express in candidly.
 Modern Chinese is also becoming regretfully meme- and Newspeak-liked, lacking the tool to write seriously and analytically with.
 English, though not without problem of its own, provides an alternative for a cowardly, escapist, or cynical me to think and write in.
 See also Yiyun Li’s To Speak Is to Blunder, one of my favorite essays of all time.

 Reasonable care has been taken to ensure the information I provided here is experimented or checked by myself and up to date at the time of publication, but it is still subject to inaccuracies and changes.
-I take no responsibility for any errors/omissions, or any damages/distress resulting from following the advice or information made available.
+I take no responsibility for any errors, omissions, damages, or distress resulting from following the advice or information made available.

-Some rights of mine are waived under the condition of CC BY-NC-ND 4.0, which means you are free to copy and redistribute the material from this site in any medium or format, as long as you give appropriate credit without remixing, transforming, and using for commercial purposes.
-I’m not intended to put any limitations on my writings, though — I don’t even think many of them worth one, but as a law student I’m educated to always be prepared for the worst, so forgive me if you think it’s unnecessary to do so.
+CC BY-NC-ND 4.0 unless otherwise suggested, which means you are free to copy and redistribute the material from this site in any medium or format, as long as you give appropriate credit without remixing, transforming, and using for commercial purposes.